developer-zebra/developer-zebra-site/src/datawedge/7-1/guide/input/voice/index.md

 productversion: '7.1'
 ---

-> A beta version of Voice Input is provided for early access to this new DataWedge feature.
-Zebra welcomes feedback at the Developer Portal's [DataWedge Forum](https://developer.zebra.com/community/home/discussions/datawedge).

 ## Overview
 Voice Input enables DataWedge to convert spoken entries into keystrokes as if they were typed or acquired from a scan.
 Voice Input uses the Google speech recognition engine included on GMS devices.
 Voice-to-data capture can be useful in cases when a barcode is wet, damaged, covered with stray markings or otherwise cannot be scanned.